Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: Experimental Evaluation

-\textbf{Evaluation Metrics:} Our primary interest is in investigating the accuracy drop when predicting the variables that are unaffected by interventions.
+\textbf{Evaluation Metrics}: Our primary interest is in investigating the accuracy drop during interventions for the variables unaffected by these interventions.
 Ideally, if the learned features respect causal relations during interventions, we expect no change in the prediction accuracy of parent variables of the intervened variable between observational and interventional distributions.
 To measure the change, we use the relative drop in accuracy defined in \cref{subsec:correlation-universal}: $\text{Rel.}\Delta = \frac{\text{Obs acc.}-\text{Int acc.}}{\text{Obs acc.}}$.
-Since we optimize NHSIC during training, we use NKCC from \cref{subsec:correlation-universal} to evaluate the dependence between the features on interventional data during testing.
+Since we optimize NHSIC during training, we use KCC from \cref{subsec:correlation-universal} to evaluate the interventional feature dependence during testing.
 We repeat each experiment with five different random seeds and report the mean and standard deviation.